-A total of 33 students have been supported by the PMHNP loan payment program since it was established.
-The table below summarizes the status of those participants who currently owe on their loan as of July 1, 2015.
-Two are currently in the process of repaying the loan through professional practice as a PMHNP in Wyoming (Deferred for Practice) and three participants are repaying the loan (Repayment).
-Four students are in an enrolled status.
+A total of 34 students have been supported by the PMHNP loan payment program since it was established.
+The table below summarizes the status of those participants who currently owe on their loan as of July 1, 2016.
+It should be noted that there is no residency requirement for students to participate in the loan repayment program, although preference is given to Wyoming residents.
+One graduate is currently in the process of repaying the loan through professional practice as a PMHNP in Wyoming (Deferred for Practice) and three participants are repaying the loan (Repayment).
+Four students are in an enrolled status as of August 2016.
 Of those not listed on the table, the UW Board of Trustees canceled one loan due to hardship for a former student and the remaining participants have paid their loan either in professional practice or through monetary payment.